coda/packs-sdk/docs/guides/development/pack-maker-tools.md

 <img src="../../../images/pmt_overview.png" srcset="../../../images/pmt_overview_2x.png 2x" class="screenshot" alt="Execution logs">

+Each execution has a brief description, if it was successful or failed, approximately when it was run, and what version of the Pack was run (if not the latest).

 A new execution is logged each time your Pack is run, for example when a formula is calculated or a button is pressed.
 When a sync table syncs you'll see an execution for the initial sync, and additional execution for each continuation of the sync.

+!!! info "Duplicate executions"
+    When looking at the logs you may see duplicate executions for the same formula.
+Some common reasons for this include:

-Additionally, while a user is working in the formula editor your Pack's formula may be run multiple times in order to generate a preview.
+    - Using the formula editor, which runs formulas multiple times as you type to generate a preview of the result.

-Each execution has a brief description, if it was successful or failed, approximately when it was run, and what version of the Pack was run (if not the latest).
+    - The doc being open in multiple tabs.
+    - The Coda backend running a recalculation as a part of normal operation.

 ### Entries